 Short Term Health Insurance or Short Term Medical (STM for short) is an affordable health insurance that is meant to bridge the gap in between traditional health coverage.
 Those who missed open enrollment and without a qualifying event in order to purchase a traditional plan outside of open enrollment would be candidates for STM.

-It’s important to know that short term plans are not considered minimum essential coverage so STM insurance is still subject to the ACA’s penalty (which is being eliminated in 2019) for minimum health coverage.
+It’s important to know that short term plans are not considered minimum essential coverage so STM insurance does not include preventive visits at no cost.

 As with traditional health plans emergency events are nearly always covered but in general short-term plans don’t cover pre-existing conditions, and sometimes do not cover maternity, mental health or preventive care.